 Music at Holy Cross and St Mary’s, Quainton

 The music at Sunday morning services is generally informal, sometimes featuring the vicar on guitar and with simpler hymns more suited for a younger congregation.
 By contrast the music on Sunday evenings tends to be more traditional with well known hymns and there is Choral Evensong twice a month with sung psalms and canticles and often an anthem.
 Compared with many village churches we are lucky in that we have quite a good organ which was completely rebuilt about twelve years ago and an enthusiastic and a very competent choir which has steadily grown over the last few years.
-Unfortunately the organ is temporarily out of action at the moment owing to the restoration of the monuments.

 The choir performs music from several centuries by a wide range of composers.
 Owing to a lack of men we are restricted to two or three part anthems but there are so many arrangements available for small choirs that this is not too much of a drawback.
 We rehearse at 6 p.m.in church before each evening service and we are always pleased to see prospective new members.
 Enthusiasm is the main qualification but any gentlemen would have to be able to read music and hold a part.